National Junior Classical League: National convention

 The NJCL hosts a week-long national convention annually at a college campus in late July or early August, where 1200–1500 students compete in academic tests, graphic and creative arts competitions, and meet many classics students from around the country.

 Other components of the convention in which students may participate include Certamen, a quizbowl-like trivia competition, seminars commonly known as Colloquia, and Ludi (literally "games"—various athletic and recreational events).
 Students may also campaign for public offices within the NJCL, including President, Treasurer, and Historian.
 Starting regularly in 1972, every convention is given a motto/theme from Latin poetry or literature.
 A theme for the following year's convention is chosen by the incoming president each year.

 Most state-level NJCL chapters hold their own annual conventions at locations central to their attendees, where schools compete in varied events.
 These events are divided into academic levels for scoring purposes; participation can be countywide, regional, or even statewide.
 Awards are given out to schools based on sweepstakes points, earned by placing high in competitive events.

 The 2018 national convention was held at Miami University in Oxford, Ohio from July 23–28.
 The 2019 national convention was held at North Dakota State University in Fargo, North Dakota from July 26–31.
 The 2020 national convention was held digitally due to the COVID-19 pandemic from July 24–29.
 Likewise, the 2021 NJCL was digital, held The NJCL convention returned to in person meetings in 2022, when members met July 24-29.
-The 2022 NJCL returned to in person assembly for the 24-30 July NJCL at the Univ. of Louisiana in Lafayette, LA.
+The 2022 NJCL returned to in person assembly for the 24-30 July NJCL at the University of Louisiana in Lafayette, Louisiana.
 In 2023, members returned to Emory University in Atlanta, GA 23-28 July.
 In 2024, the NJCL convention met just a few hours away at the University of Tennessee, Knoxville from July 22-27.
-In 2025, the NJCL returned to Miami University, Oxford, Ohio for its July 21-26 meeting.
-The 2026 JJCL convention will meet once again at Indiana University, Bloomington from July 21-26.
-The 2027 site has not yet been chosen.
+In 2025, the NJCL returned to Miami University in Oxford, Ohio for its July 21-26 meeting.
+The 2026 NJCL convention will meet once again at Indiana University, Bloomington from July 21-26.
+The 2027 site will be the College of William and Mary.